Burial Insurance Cost for 73 Year Olds: FAQs + 2023 Update

 Pros and Cons of Buying Burial Insurance at Age 73

-Buying burial insurance at age 73 can be a great way to ensure that you have the funds available to cover any end-of-life expenses.
+Buying burial insurance at age 73 can be a great way to ensure that you have the funds available to cover any end-of-life expenses, such as cremation cost.

 There are both pros and cons associated with this type of policy, so it’s important to understand them before making a decision.

 One of the biggest advantages of buying burial insurance at age 73 is that coverage amounts are typically low enough that premiums are affordable.

 Typical face amounts include:

 This makes it easier for seniors on fixed incomes to pay for their policies without breaking the bank.